 Verification and validation process requirements [RB, SSS; SRR].

+Software verification and validation shall include requirements for planning and setting up system security verification and validation.

 System input for software validation

 The customer shall specify requirements for the validation of the software against the requirements baseline and technical specification, in particular mission representative data and scenarios, and operational procedures to be used.